mviegas/app-parts/README.md

 We will rely on [ASP.NET Application Parts](https://docs.microsoft.com/en-us/aspnet/core/mvc/advanced/app-parts?view=aspnetcore-5.0) to create our APIs and share specific features between them.

+Each API has its own *IApplicationFeatureProvider* implementation to set the controllers that should be added as an Application Part.

 ## Trade-off evaluation

 ### Pros/Wins